xXWarMachineRoXx/MachineLearning_Pandas/README.md

 # MachineLearning_Pandas
-Practice Python with pandas and  matplotlib/Seaborn for visualization
+Practice Python with Jupyter Notebook , pandas and  matplotlib/Seaborn for visualization